hdShang/arxiv-daily/docs/cs-LG/2025-09-27/papers/250923219v1-wirelessmathlm-teaching-mathematical-reasoning-for-llms-in-wireless-.md

 ---
 layout: default
-title: WirelessMathLM: Teaching Mathematical Reasoning for LLMs in Wireless Communications with Reinforcement Learning
+title: "WirelessMathLM: Teaching Mathematical Reasoning for LLMs in Wireless Communications with Reinforcement Learning"
 ---

 # WirelessMathLM: Teaching Mathematical Reasoning for LLMs in Wireless Communications with Reinforcement Learning